64kramsystem/rpi_vpn_router/README.md

 ## Introduction

-This is the first release of an application for setting up a Raspberri Pi as VPN router.
+Raspberry Pi VPN Router Setup is a shell program for setting up a Raspberri Pi as VPN router.

 This setup will yield a wireless network connected to Internet through the configured VPN; if the VPN connection falls for any reason, the internet connection will be unavailable until the VPN will be up again ("kill switch").